 Choreography provided is only a suggestion.
 Whether you decide to tap it back and jump, or ride seated for the duration of the playlist, you’re guaranteed to get a great workout.
 Enjoy!

-Position 1: Keeping your hands in the center of the handlebar for warm ups, cool downs, or recovery.
+Position 1: Keeping your hands in the center of the handlebar, great spot while in the saddle or for certain choreo moves.

 Position 2: Placing your hands in the curve of the handlebars.

 Position 3: Holding the top of the handlebars with hips over the seat.

 Take a deep breath in and start to find the beat, adding on just enough resistance to feel supported.
 Begin to engage your core and relax your shoulders.
 No choreo here- just add touches of resistance as you feel your body warming up.

 Quick runs!
 Hit the saddle and take some resistance off, making that wheel lighter.
 Catch up to the quicker speed here.
 When you feel the beat build- add an inch, then lift up and hold the jog!
 Halfway through each jog add in controlled tap backs.
 Repeat on each drop.